 and marine fish share similar bottlenecks but each has its own opportunity and threats.
 TARS 2015 will explore the influence of feeds on the various phases of production: from maturation and hatchery, to nursery, grow-out and processing, and branding.
 As we learn to survive diseases in all species, TARS 2015 will also focus on functional feeds and building immunity.

-As with the last three successful roundtable series, TARS has become the industry’s foremost opinion-leading aquaculture events in Asia.
-A host of international experts will facilitate the plenary and breakout sessions – which are hallmarks of this critical series.
+As with the past four successful roundtable series, TARS has become the industry’s foremost opinion-leading aquaculture events in Asia.
+A host of international experts will facilitate the plenary and breakout sessions which have become the hallmarks of this critical series.

-TARS 2014 brings together key stakeholders from the academia, policymakers, NGOs, integrators, investors, farmers and technical staff, feed suppliers, ingredient and equipment specialists, and marketers.
+TARS 2015 brings together key stakeholders from the academia, policymakers, NGOs, integrators, investors, farmers and technical staff, feed suppliers, nutritionists, ingredient and equipment specialists, and marketers.